rcltech/phoenix/README.md

 ```
 Open the [admin console](http://localhost:4466/prisma/_admin).
 Copy and paste the token into the error popup to start using admin rights for database manipulation.

-Now that the graphql server is running and deployed, we can generate prisma client for phoenix and start phoenix
+3. Now that the graphql server is running and deployed, we can generate prisma client for phoenix and start phoenix.
 ```$xslt
 cd prisma
 prisma generate